arshidkv12/phpBolt/README.md

-# phpBolt - Best php encoder - ( ioncube alternative ) - 100% free
+# phpBolt - Best php encoder

 🌟🌟🌟 Please give a star on GitHub :)  🌟🌟🌟